NEW VERSION

 9. Assemble the case

-Apply a 3 mm bead of glue to the lining part (the back) of pieces P1 and P2, at the dotted lines indicated on the pattern.
+Apply a 3 mm line of glue to the lining side (back) of pieces P1 and P2, along the dotted lines indicated on the pattern.

-Glue the tab to one of the two pieces, then glue the two pieces together edge to edge.
+Glue the tab onto one of the two pieces, then glue the two pieces edge to edge.

 ![]() |